 Though a vast number of the population has been administered with at least one dose of vaccine, it is important to note that these doses just help in combating the virus, and not actually killing it off.

-As a responsible citizen of India, it is important to do our part.
-And the best way to do that is to follow the new normal etiquettes.
+As responsible citizens of India, it is important to do our part.
+And the best way to do that is to follow the new normal etiquette.
 Earring masks, sanitizing hands, avoiding public gatherings, taking care of the mildest of symptoms without panicking are simply some of the many ways.

-☛ Read Similar: Taking Care of Your Mental and Emotional Health In Pandemic/a>
+☛ Read Similar: Taking Care of Your Mental and Emotional Health In Pandemic

-In conclusion, it wouldn't be wrong to state that this New Normal has established itself in our everyday life with a surprising ease.
-Though a few can still be seen revolting against it, it should be understood that such frivolous activities not only risk your own well being but also of those around you.
+In conclusion, it wouldn’t be wrong to state that this New Normal has established itself in our everyday life with surprising ease.
+Though a few can still be seen revolting against it, it should be understood that such frivolous activities not only risk your own well-being but also those around you.
 For many, the etiquettes of the new normal have been well built into their habits.

 This is not only helpful in keeping the risk at bay but also constructing good habits of public and personal hygiene.

-So next time you question the validation of your habits during this on and off pandemic remember the saying, Prevention is always better than cure!
+So next time you question the validity of your habits during this on and off pandemic remember the saying, Prevention is always better than cure!

 ☛ Read More: